 Eksperimental na AI-generated summary na nire-reference ang Polymarket data.
-Hindi ito trading advice at wala itong papel sa kung paano nire-resolve ang market na ito. · Na-updateWho will attend a round of US-Iran peace by August 31?
+Hindi ito trading advice at wala itong papel sa kung paano nire-resolve ang market na ito. · Na-updateWho will attend a round of US-Iran peace talks by August 31?

 Mohammad Bagher Ghalibaf